Elizabeth Anne Gard’ner (1858-1926)

 The School of Domestic Instruction

-The school, which occupied a building on the corner of Manchester and Worcester Streets, was a pioneering organisation in the field of home economics teaching.
+The school was a pioneering organisation in the field of home economics teaching.
+It began in a warehouse in Lichfield street then moved to Hobb's Building in Cathedral Square and finally into a new building on the corner of Manchester and Worcester Streets.
 It struggled financially in its early years, and was criticised by many.
-However with the unwavering support of its managing committee (whose membership included Kate Baldwin) and with the skilled and capable management2 of Mrs Gard’ner, it became one of the finest educational institutions in Christchurch.3
+However with the unwavering support of its managing committee (whose membership included Kate Baldwin) and with the skilled and capable management of Mrs Gard’ner, it became one of the finest educational institutions in Christchurch.

 In 1907, the school formed the domestic science department of the newly opened Christchurch Technical College, with Mrs Gard’ner as its head.
 The school offered two to three year day courses for girls aged 13 and over, who were preparing either to manage a household or to enter domestic service employment.